 In 2013 he became one of the core touring members of Big Star’s Third Live (documented in the 2017 DVD release of “Thank You Friends” on Concord Bicycle Music), a concert event celebrating the music of Big Star, featuring a rotating roster of guest performers including members of Wilco, The Posies, REM, Beck, Dawes, Tom Petty, The dB's, Yo La Tengo and the Kronos Quartet.

-He drums frequently for NC Theatre, Theatre Raleigh and NC Theatre Conservatory, Peace College and Playmakers Repertory Theatre.
+He drums frequently for NC Theatre, Theatre Raleigh and NC Theatre Conservatory, NC State, Peace College and Playmakers Repertory Theatre.
 Productions have included: Gypsy, Newsies, A Chorus Line, The Little Mermaid, The Little Shop of Horrors, Urinetown, Guys and Dolls, and many others.

 You can also find him playing with some of the area’s finest independent, emerging, and established acts.
 He’s performed at the NC State Fair with Taylor Leonhardt and Jess Ray and toured regionally with BJ Barham (American Aquarium).
-He has also supported Kate Rhudy, Blue Cactus, Brett Harris, Skylar Gudasz, Tim Carless and performed regularly with Chris Stamey, Peter Holsapple and Mitch Easter.
-He also performs with his own band, The Maudlin Fee.
+He has also supported Kate Rhudy, Anne-Claire, Blue Cactus, Brett Harris, Skylar Gudasz, Tim Carless and performed regularly with Chris Stamey, Peter Holsapple and Mitch Easter.
+He also performs and produces original music with his own band, The Maudlin Fee.

-Recent work has included concerts with Integrity Music’s Alisa Turner, recording with Cory Branan, an album for NC-based folk artist Tyler Atkinson, performances with indie singer-songwriters Christa Wells and Taylor Leonhardt in Raleigh, and Theatre Raleigh’s production of The Rocky Horror Show at Cary’s Koka Booth Amphitheatre and Oh What a Holy Night at the Duke Energy Center for the Performing Arts in Raleigh.
+Recent work has included concerts with Integrity Music’s Alisa Turner, recording with Cory Branan, an album for NC-based folk artist Tyler Atkinson, performances with indie singer-songwriters Christa Wells, Taylor Leonhardt and Zach Wiley and Theatre Raleigh’s productions of The Rocky Horror Show at Cary’s Koka Booth Amphitheatre and Oh What a Holy Night at the Duke Energy Center for the Performing Arts in Raleigh.